saadmateen/Lessons/F18/Projects/ml-reddit-bot/lesson-3/README.md

 ## Today's Schedule

-- Going through the slideshow above
+- Going through the slideshow, link found below in 'Resources'

 ## No Coding Today